kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

 Having a plan helps!
-An [Investment Policy Statement (IPS)](https://www.bogleheads.org/wiki/Investment_policy_statement) can outline your goals and how you want to manage your money.
+An [Investment Policy Statement (IPS)](https://www.bogleheads.org/wiki/Investment_policy_statement) can outline how you want to manage your money.
 If you want to make changes, write them down and wait 30-90 days before acting.
 This can help you avoid making decisions based on emotions.

 ### Dealing with emotion

-Money can be emotional.
+Speaking of emotions, money can be emotional.
 Even if you think you can handle a big loss, seeing it happen can feel very different.
 The best way to makange this is to stick to your plan.

 ## Long term savings: Pretax vs Post Tax vs Taxable

-When saving for retirement, it's good to know the difference between pre-tax, post-tax, and taxable accounts.
+When saving for retirement, it's helpful to know the difference between pre-tax, post-tax, and taxable accounts.

 These are the most common accounts you'll use: